Ruiqi327/FxFNA/README.md

-# FxFNA
-Codes of "FxFNA: Fixed-Time Fast Neurodynamic Approach for Time-Varying Convex Optimization".
+# FxFNA: Fixed-Time Fast Neurodynamic Approach for Time-Varying Convex Optimization
 This paper investigates time-varying convex optimization problems (TVCOPs).
 We propose a fixed-time convergent fast neurodynamic approach (FxFNA), which avoids inverting the Hessian matrices of TVCOPs and possesses lower computational complexity.
 Moreover, it is proved that FxFNA exhibits fixed-time convergence characteristic, whose settling